 I brought my Olympus cameras, including my IR modified E-PL1.
 I’m really enjoying the way it lets me see things differently.
 So much so that I have to be careful not to over use it.

 I also brought an app I discovered for my iPhone: The NPS National Mall and Memorial Parks app is very useful – I highly recommend it if you travel to Washington D.C.
 And it’s free!
+(Update, October 2020: Doesn’t seem to be available now.)

 Using the app, I followed the “4 hour tour” and saw several memorials that I haven’t been to, including the Franklin Delano Roosevelt Memorial, the Korean War Memorial, and the Martin Luther King Jr. Memorial.
 I also went by the Jefferson, Lincoln, and Vietnam War Memorials and of course – the Washington Monument.